yuvalmGS/gigaspaces-wiki-jekyll/xap97/jpa-api.markdown

 # Persisting Enum Properties

-JPA allows to persist Enum proeprties using the `@Enumerated` annotation, as shown below:
+JPA allows to persist Enum properties using the `@Enumerated` annotation, as shown below:

 {% highlight java %}
 // A Vehicle entity which has an Enum property